The Bankrate promise

-Can start with almost any amount of money, no hands-on management, liquid investments, regular dividends, the ability to diversify holdings easily, deferred taxes on capital gains if assets are held.
+Can start with almost any amount of money, no hands-on management, liquid investments, regular dividends, no broker commissions, the ability to diversify holdings easily, deferred taxes on capital gains if assets are held.

 REIT stocks can fluctuate, REITs maintain a lot of debt, lack of transparency in investments.

 An online real estate platform such as Fundrise or Crowdstreet can help you get into real estate on bigger commercial deals without having to plunk down hundreds of thousands or even millions on a deal.
 These platforms help connect developers with investors looking to fund real estate and take advantage of what can be quite attractive potential returns.